DominikN/rosdevday22-gazebo-rviz/README.md

 ## Summary & further tips

-You learned how to connect ROS 2 nodes running on remote laptops, both in Docker and operating directly on your host OS.
+You learned how to connect ROS 2 nodes running on remote computers, both in Docker and operating directly on your host OS.

 This is the most basic setup for FastDDS.
 If you would like to connect multiple devices running ROS 2 over the Internet, FastDDS offers a [Discovery Server](https://husarnet.com/blog/ros2-dds-discovery-server) and a [DDS Router](https://husarnet.com/blog/ros2-dds-router/), that will make your system much more scalable.